iulianapascotescu/CommunityDayCodingContest/README.md

 ## Motivation

+Stretch goals:
+1. Implement XML target.
-Stretch goal: Take into account validation annotations (XML, javax.validation, etc).
+2. Take into account validation annotations.

 The solution is not just didactic but has very good use-cases.
 Eg: